JoshuaIsom/connexiful/README.md

 Playfulness, Reverence and Joy: Finding delight in the process of creation, collaboration, and exploration, celebrating the wonder of existence and infusing endeavors with a sense of humor and lightheartedness, fueled by a love for life and its possibilities.

-Wisdom, Purpose and Fortitude: Persevering despite obstacles and uncertainty in the pursuit of ethical goals, driven by a love for justice and a commitment to a better future for all.
+Wisdom, Purpose, Courage and Fortitude: Persevering despite obstacles and uncertainty in the pursuit of ethical goals, driven by a love for justice and a commitment to a better future for all.

 ***Definition:***
 *noun*